 - juice from half an orange

-- In a small saucepan, melt the ¼ cup of I Can’t Believe It’s Not Butter and the ¾ cups of packed brown sugar on medium high heat.
-Stir as the butter melts.
-Once melted, cook until it bubbles a little then remove from heat.
+- In a small saucepan on medium high heat, melt ¼ cup I Can’t Believe It’s Not Butter with ¾ cups packed brown sugar.
+Stir regularly, and cook until it bubbles, and then remove from heat.

-- Pour mixture into the bottom of the cake pan.
-Spread the cranberries over the mixture.
+- Pour I Can’t Believe it’s Not Butter and brown sugar mixture into the bottom of the greased cake pan.

-- Whisk together rice flower, baking powder, sea salt, and cinnamon in medium bowl.
+- In a medium bowl, whisk together rice flower, baking powder, sea salt, and cinnamon, and set aside.

-- In a separate bowl, use an electric mixer to beat together the sugar and butter until fluffy.
-Add the eggs one at a time, beating after each addition.
-Stir in the juice from orange.
+- In a separate medium bowl, beat together white sugar and 1/2 cup I Can’t Believe it’s Not Butter until fluffy.
+Add eggs, one at a time, and beating the mixture after each addition.
+Stir in the freshly squeezed orange juice.

-- Mix in half of the dry ingredients into the egg mixture.
-Beat in the sour cream.
-Beat in the remaining dry ingredients and almond milk.
+- Combine half of the dry ingredients into the wet egg mixture bowl, and then beat in the Greek yoghurt or sour cream.
+Add in the rest of the dry ingredients and almond milk, beating the mixture as you add to combine.

-- Pour the batter over the cranberries in the cake pan, and smooth out the surface.
-Place in the preheated oven and lower the heat from 350°F to 325°F. Bake between 55 minutes to an hour.
+- Pour the cake batter over the fresh cranberries in the cake pan, and smooth out the surface.

-- Cool cake in the pan for 10 minutes.
-Run a blunt knife around the inside rim of the cake pan to loosen the cake from the sides of the pan.
-Then turn the cake out onto a platter.
+- Loosen the cake from the pan by using a kitchen knife, running it around the rim of the cake pan to separate the cake from the pan.